selalib/selalib/simulations/parallel/pic_vp_2d2v_cart_tau/README.md

 This simulation is the code for the paper

-*Uniformly accurate particle-in-cell method for the long time two-dimensional Valsov-Poisson equation with strong magnetic field*
+*Uniformly accurate particle-in-cell method for the long time two-dimensional Vlasov-Poisson equation with strong magnetic field*

 by
 Nicolas Crouseilles, Mohammed Lemou, Florian Mehats and Xiaofei Zhao